pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

         {
             "ID": "test-`shard_db`.`shard_table`",         # The lock ID, which is made up of the current task name and the schema/table information corresponding to the DDL.
             "task": "test",                                # The name of the task to which the lock belongs.
             "mode": "pessimistic"                          # The shard DDL mode.
-Can be set to ""/`pessimistic`/`optimistic`.
+Can be set to "pessimistic" or "optimistic".
-            "owner": "mysql-replica-01",                   # The owner of the lock (the first source ID that encounters the DDL in the pessimistic mode), which is always empty in the optimistic mode.
+            "owner": "mysql-replica-01",                   # The owner of the lock (the ID of the first source that encounters this DDL operation in the pessimistic mode), which is always empty in the optimistic mode.
-            "DDLs": [                                      # The DDL list corresponding to the lock in the pessimistic mode, which is always empty in the optimistic mode.
+            "DDLs": [                                      # The list of DDL operations corresponding to the lock in the pessimistic mode, which is always empty in the optimistic mode.
                 "USE `shard_db`; ALTER TABLE `shard_db`.`shard_table` DROP COLUMN `c2`;"
             ],
             "synced": [                                    # The list of sources that have received all sharding DDL events in the corresponding MySQL instance.